holepunchto/pear-docs/cli.md

 ## `pear repl`

-Opens a Read-Evaluate-Print-Loop (REPL) session with the Sidecar.
-Provides a command to run for opening the session.
+Opens a Read-Evaluate-Print-Loop (REPL) session for interaction with the Sidecar and prints the key.

+Connect to this session using repl-swarm.

 ## `pear versions`

-Displays versions of Pear and its dependencies.
+Displays the current versions of Pear and its dependencies.

 | Flag   | Description                                 |
 | ------ | ------------------------------------------- |